-1.3.3 CMP Competition Games
+1.3.2 CMP Competition Games

-CMP Competition Games are major competitions in CMP-recognized rifle and pistol events.
-The CMP staff organizes and conducts these competitions by developing cooperative agreements with the ranges or installations selected to host them.
-The selection of CMP Competition Games hosts is decided by the

-CMP Board of Directors after considering a potential host's location, range facilities and ability to host competitions with large numbers of competitors.
+CMP Competition Games offer major competitions in CMP-recognized rifle and pistol events.
+The CMP staff organizes and conducts these competitions at the Gary Anderson CMP Competition Centers at Camp Perry, Ohio; the Judith Legerski CMP Competition Center at Anniston, Alabama; or the Talladega Marksmanship Park at Talladega, Alabama; or by developing cooperative agreements with the ranges or installations selected to host these competitions.
+The selection of CMP Competition Games hosts is decided by the CMP Board of Directors after considering a potential host's location, range facilities and ability to host competitions with large numbers of competitors.